percona/portal-doc/docs/registration-login.md

 # Registration and Log in
 To connect to Percona Platform, go to [portal.percona.com](https://portal.percona.com/login) and sign in or register for a new Percona account.

-As an alternative to connecting with a Percona Account username and password, you can also sign in with your Google or GitHub account.
+As an alternative to connecting with a Percona Account username and password, you can also sign in or register with your Google or GitHub account.

 If you are connecting via GitHub, make sure that you set your email address as **public** in your GitHub account.
 If your email address is private instead, Percona Platform cannot access it to authenticate you.